 Interim Federal Health Program (IFHP)

-Eligible applicants under this public policy will have access to coverage under the Interim Federal Health Program (IFHP).
-This includes in-Canada basic health care benefits (for example, hospital and physician services) until they qualify under their provincial or territorial health insurance program, as well as up to 1 year of coverage for extended health care benefits (for example, dental services, vision care, and mental health counselling) and prescription medication.
+Eligible applicants under this public policy will have access to IFHP coverage.
+This includes in-Canada basic health care benefits (for example, hospital and physician services) until they qualify under their provincial or territorial health insurance program, as well as up to one year of coverage for extended health care benefits (for example, dental services, vision care, and mental health counselling) and prescription medication.

 Resettlement Assistance Program (RAP) income support

-Applicants under this public policy are eligible for partial RAP income support.
-This will be the equivalent of 3 months of RAP income support as a lump sum payment intended to assist individuals admitted under this public policy to cover costs for food and other basic needs for the first 3 months in Canada.
+Applicants admitted under this public policy are eligible for partial RAP income support.
+This will be a lump sum payment equivalent to 3 months of RAP income support, intended to assist individuals with covering the costs for food and other basic needs for the first 3 months in Canada.

 Non-accompanying family members

-The 1-year window provision [as per section R141] does not apply to non-accompanying family members of the principal applicant under this public policy.
+The one-year window provision [as per section 141 of the Regulations] does not apply to non-accompanying family members of the principal applicant under this public policy.

 Page details